EnhancedNetwork/TOHE-Docs/AboutUs.md

 <details>
 <summary><b><font color=gray>Mod Info</font></b></summary>

 Previously known as Town of Host Edited, now being maintained again under the name Town of Next!
-(TONX) This was the Original Base for TOHE: Restored & TOH: Enhanced.
+(TONX) This was the Original Base for TOHE: Restored & Town of Host: Enhanced.
 </details>

 ---